Mathemodica/ModelicaPowerSystemBook/README.md

 - Edition 1.0 [here](https://gum.co/mathemodica-powsys)
 - Edition 1.0 for free [here](https://gum.co/mathemodica-powsys-free)

 To be delivered by Email.
+Consider checking your junk folder.

 ### Sponsorship